robert17/iotf-rtd/docs/libraries/python_cli_for_devices.rst

 Introduction
 -------------------------------------------------------------------------------

 This client library describes how to use devices with the python ibmiotf module.
 For help with getting started with this module, see `Python Client Library - Introduction <https://docs.internetofthings.ibmcloud.com/libraries/python.html#/>`__.
+The devices library contains information on how devices publish events and handle commands using the Python ibmiotf module.

 Constructor